Policy and Privacy Statements

 Because of the difficulties in evaluating international transcripts, no transfer credits can be granted for course(s) taken at international universities.
 Courses taken at another school cannot be transferred to fulfill the requirement for a course waived at CSSW.

 Columbia University School of Social Work does not give academic credit for life experience or previous work experience, in whole or in part, in lieu of practicum practice or of courses.

 Dual Degree and Minor Program Students

 If students elect a Dual Degree or Minor Program, or plan to take courses outside of the School during their enrollment period, they must take a minimum of 42 points at Columbia University School of Social Work; therefore, these students may transfer a maximum of 3 points, in addition to those awarded for study at the participating school.
 Students enrolled in a minor must take a minimum of 51 points at Columbia University School of Social Work.

 The School of Social Work offers dual degree programs with Columbia University’s School of Business, the Law School, the Mailman School of Public Health, the School of International and Public Affairs, and the School of Architecture, Planning and Preservation, as well as with three affiliate institutions—-Bank Street College for Education, Union Theological Seminary and Jewish Theological Seminary.

-The school also offers minors in Business Administration, International Social Welfare, and Law.
+The school also offers minors in Business Administration, Criminal Justice, International Social Welfare, and Law.

 Advanced Standing Program Students